nicholasadamou/set-me-up/README.md

 Should I miss your name on the credits list please let me know :heart:

+## Liability

+The creator of this repo is _not responsible_ if your machine ends up in a state you are not happy with.

 ## Contributions

 Yes please!
 This is a GitHub repo.
 I encourage anyone to contribute. 😃

+## License

+The code is available under the [MIT license](LICENSE.txt).